CogNeuroUR/frame-by-frame/README.md

 **Info:** [SoSciSurvey](https://www.soscisurvey.de/) (2021-04-20), has an upload quota for GIFs which is different than for MP4s (640 kB vs. 64 MB).

-As using that platform for later batch human stimuli evaluation, re-transforming of the GIFs to videos was exectuted.
+As using that platform for later batch human stimuli evaluation, re-transforming of the GIFs to videos was executed.
 Note that these videos differ from the original videos (e.g. duration: 1s; pre-selection of MIF positioning in video; etc.)

 ### 11. Extract Static Frames